SnehalPatil2001/TimeCapture/README.md

 - The month is zero-indexed (January is 0, December is 11).
 - The date is represented by the day of the month.

+## How to Contribute
+1. Create a branch: Work on a new feature or bug fix in a separate branch
+2. Make changes: Update the code, ensuring it adheres to the project's style and functionality.
+3. Submit a Pull Request: Share your changes for review.
+Be sure to describe your changes and why they are needed.

 ## License